pglombardo/PasswordPusher/docs/faq.md

 ## How many requests can I send to Password Pusher?

-There is no limits in effect currently and I don't want to add any.
-To make sure the site is always up and running well, Password Pusher is configured with a rate limiter by default (both for pwpush.com and privately run instances).
+There is no limits currently and I have no intention of adding any.
+To minimally assure site stability, Password Pusher is configured with a rate limiter by default.

 ## How can I run my own version for my organization?

-Run it on your host, in Docker or in the cloud... we support it all.
 See our Installation documentation for more details.

 ## Are there any licensing restrictions for me, my company or my organization?